 Q. I USED A STANDARD MASONRY PAINT BUT THE COVERAGE WAS NOT THE ONE STATED, WHY IS THIS?

 The coverage of masonry paint will depend on a couple of factors.
 Firstly, the texture of the surface will have an impact, with heavy textures such as pebbledash reducing coverage by 50% compared to a smooth surface.
-The second reason is that some manufacturers can state the recommended coverage for their paint under the best conditons and when applied perfectly.
-The reality is, this isn't always achieveable with a brush or a roller and by the average homeowner.
+The second reason is that some manufacturers can state the recommended coverage for their paint under the best conditions and when applied perfectly.
+The reality is, this isn't always achievable with a brush or a roller and by the average homeowner.

 Emperor Masonry Paint will achieve a coverage of 5-6m2 per litre, which is an accurate, user-friendly coverage rate that can be achieved by anyone on a smooth or semi-smooth surface.
 This coverage can be less than lower quality paints, however this allows the paint to create a thicker paint film, which help provide higher levels of durability and water protection.